arshiyasolei/roya/README.md

 <h1 align="center">Welcome to Roya!</h1>

 <p> Roya is modern public image gallery with comment support.
-The backend is written with Node.js and the frontend is vanila javascript copuled with boostrap for css.
+The backend is based on Node.js and the frontend is vanila javascript copuled with boostrap for css.
  </p>

 <p>